 Like Loading...

-January 12, 2012 | Categories: ART, Barrel, Business, fun, hawaii, Ho'okipa, Maui, Photography, SURF, surfing, Water Angles | Leave A Comment »
+January 12, 2012 | Categories: ART, Barrel, Business, fun, hawaii, Ho'okipa, Maui, Photography, SURF, surfing, Water Angles | Leave a comment

 I had the pleasure of working with my friend Val on some Fine Art shots.
-After her duck diving shoot (http://thesurfingphotog.com/2012/01/10/duck-diving-photo-shoot/) she put on a tight white dress and swam around.
+After her duck diving shoot (https://thesurfingphotog.com/2012/01/10/duck-diving-photo-shoot/) she put on a tight white dress and swam around.
 It was a lot of fun and we just ran with it, no real direction just having fun.
 I hope you like it as much as she did.

 And here was just an outtake that I really liked.
 I told her to point her feet and look graceful I think I just accidentally captured her practicing